LaboratoireMecaniqueLille/crappy/docs/source/features.rst

   object.

   ..
 Important::
-     This camera object relies on C++ libraries, which are not distributed with ``pip``.
+     This Camera object relies on C++ libraries, which are not distributed with ``pip``.
 They are only available using a ``setup`` install, see :ref:`Installation` for details.

   ..
 Important::
-     This camera object hasn't been tested on recent releases !
+     This object hasn't been tested on the recent releases !

 - :ref:`Raspberry Pi Camera`